-For proposals to the initiative on The New Civics with budgets of $50,000 or less, please see the information provided below regarding our submission process.
+For research proposals to the initiative on the New Civics with budgets of $50,000 or less, please see the information provided below regarding our submission process.

 Eligibility and Restrictions:

-- The PI must be affiliated with a college, university, research facility, school district, or cultural institution that is willing to serve as the fiscal agent if the grant is awarded.
-Research Grant proposals from individuals are not eligible.
+- The PI must be affiliated with a college, university, school district, non-profit research facility, or non-profit cultural institution that is willing to serve as the fiscal agent if the grant is awarded.
+The Spencer Foundation does not award grants directly to individuals.

 - Proposals are accepted from the U.S. and internationally, however all proposals must be submitted in English and budgets must be proposed in U.S. Dollars.

 - PIs and Co-PIs may only hold one active research grant from the Spencer Foundation at a time.
-Simultaneous submissions to Spencer from PIs and Co-PIs are discouraged due to this policy.
+Simultaneous submissions to the Foundation from PIs and Co-PIs are discouraged due to this policy.

-The next deadline for Small Grant proposals is 4:00pm CST, Tuesday, November 26, 2013.
-The following deadline will be 4pm CST, February 6, 2014.
+The next deadline for Small Grant proposals is 4:00pm CST, Tuesday, June 24, 2014.
+The following deadlines will be 4pm CST, August 28, 2014 and November 18, 2014.
 Additional deadlines will be posted as they are scheduled.

-The review of complete proposal applications submitted on the deadline will take approximately 3 to 4 months.
+The review of complete proposal applications submitted by the deadline will take approximately 4 months.
 We recommend that your proposed start date be no sooner than 4 months following the deadline.

-Step 1 - Registration: The PI must register and create a profile by clicking on the link below and then clicking the “Register Here” button.
+Step 1: Registration: If the scholar serving as the PI on the project has never accessed the Spencer Foundation online system, they must register and create a profile by clicking on the link below and then clicking the “Register Here” button.

 Criteria for Review